Time to address homophobia in the non-profit sector?

 A Call To Action?

 I promised you in the very beginning of this post that I would refrain from editorializing; but I will end with two calls to action (one of which is for me and other is for you).

-While I am not religious person, I cannot get this Bible verse from the Book of Genesis out of my head:
+While I am not the most religious person, I cannot get this Bible verse from the Book of Genesis out of my head:

 “And God said, “Let there be light,” and there was light.
 God saw that the light was good, and he separated the light from the darkness.
 God called the light “day,” and the darkness he called “night.”
 And there was evening, and there was morning—the first day.“

 For too long, I have not let light into my professional life.
 As you can imagine, the closet is a very dark place.
-While I cracked the door on this closet many years ago and shared the truth with some of my non-profit friends and colleagues (e.g. introducing them to my husband, talking about my life truthfully, etc), many people still don’t know and every new client that comes into my life doesn’t have any idea.
+While I cracked the door on this closet many years ago and shared the truth with some of my non-profit friends and colleagues (e.g. introducing them to my husband, talking about my life truthfully, etc), many people still don’t know and many new clients that comes into my life don’t have any idea.

 So, today’s long blog post represents “. . . the first day” in a new professional life.
-The truth is that I don’t have a clue how I will go about achieving this bold proclamation, but I do know that my personal call to action is dedicating every fiber of my being towards figuring it out.
+The truth is that I don’t have a clue how I will go about achieving this bold proclamation, but I do know that my personal call to action is . . . to dedicate every fiber of my being towards figuring it out.
 Enough is enough!